ericsche/TeamsDeeplinkHelper/README.md

 # TeamsDeeplinkHelper
 Teams Deeplink Helper is a PowerApps to help you create Teams deeplink to consume content in Teams.

+Just important the PowerApps and you can use it to generate Teams Deeplinks to consume SPO, Forms, Streams & PowerApps in a Stage view in TEams.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a